-Retirees may also change group life insurance designations at any time during retirement by filing a new Designation of Beneficiary.
-Retirees should complete the Designation of Beneficiary via MBOS or paper application, which is available on our website.
+Retirees may also change group life insurance designations at any time during retirement by filing a new and properly completed Designation of Beneficiary via MBOS or paper application, which is available on our website.
 If you have additional questions regarding designations, please see the Beneficiary Designation Fact Sheet.

 For your protection, beneficiary designations cannot be accepted or confirmed over the telephone or by email.
 Members can verify beneficiary designation on MBOS.
-Otherwise, the NJDPB will only accept a written request from the member to verify your beneficiary designation on file.
+Otherwise, the NJDPB will only accept a written request from the member to verify the beneficiary designation on file.